Solo female travel is a growing trend that’s empowering women. But finding solitude as a female introvert is often still difficult.

 “What’s a beautiful woman like you doing here by herself?”
 I was asked at a shisha lounge in Warsaw when I was trying to relax after a long day without resorting to a cigarette.

 “You girls don’t look very happy!”
-I was told in a bar in Laughlin, Nevada, when I went out with my co-worker to complain about our newspaper editor.
+I was told in a bar in Nevada, when I went out with my co-worker to vent about our boss.

 And when I don’t answer good-naturedly, the male usually flares up in self-defence.
 He was only trying to be polite!
 He was being friendly, no offence!

-But when I’m not sure if something is sexism or just an overreaction, I imagine the scenario flipped: my co-worker and I walk into a bar in Laughlin, and there’s a corner table where two men in suits sit over beers, their faces heavy after a long day.
+When I’m not sure if something is sexist, I imagine the scenario flipped: my co-worker and I walk into a bar in Laughlin, and we spot some men in suits, their faces heavy after a long day.
 “Hey boys cheer up!”
 I yell out at them.
 “It’s the weekend, smile!”

-I can’t imagine that scenario taking place anywhere but in a dystopia novel.
+I can’t imagine that scenario anywhere but in a dystopia novel.

-It’s not always easy to find solitude anywhere, especially when you’re a woman.
+It’s not always easy to find solitude anywhere – especially as a woman.

 Extroverts, on the other hand, are outgoing social butterflies, confident and outspoken.
-And if you’re an introvert, you’ve probably had friends, teachers and mentors tell you that’s the ideal personality to strive towards.
+And if you’re an introvert, you’ve probably been told that’s the ideal personality to strive towards.

-And if you love solitude then you’re often left to defend it.
+If you love solitude then you’re often left to defend it.
 You reassure loved ones that wanting to be alone doesn’t mean you don’t love them.
-You tell random men that yes everything is ok, and your friends that it’s nothing personal when you don’t attend their party.
+You tell random men that everything is ok.

 But being yourself gets easier with age.
 You accept your personality and realize that everyone has their strengths and weaknesses.
 You care less about proving yourself to others and more about your own happiness.